 The inter-action of the definitions of "marketable security" and "stock" should be noted.
-The definition of "stock" includes share capital, capital stock and funded debt.
+The definition of "stock" includes share capital, capital stock and funded debt, as well as an option over such stock.
 The definition of "marketable security" could also include share capital, capital stock and funded debt.
 However, it is more likely that for the purposes of stamp duty the definition of "marketable security" was intended to cover securities not already covered by the definition of "stock" (e.g. loan capital which is not capital stock or funded debt).